Hilaire Belloc: Sussex

-Belloc grew up in Slindon and spent most of his life in West Sussex.
+Belloc grew up in Slindon and spent most of his life in the part of Sussex that is now West Sussex.
 He always wrote of Sussex as if it were the crown of England and the western Sussex Downs the jewel in that crown.
 He loved Sussex as the place where he was brought up, considering it his earthly "spiritual home".

 Belloc wrote several works about Sussex including Ha'nacker Mill, The South Country, the travel guide Sussex (1906) and The County of Sussex (1936).
-One of his best-known works relating to Sussex is The Four Men: a Farrago (1911), in which the four characters, each aspects of Belloc's personality, travel on a pilgrimage across the county from Robertsbridge to Harting.
+One of his best-known works relating to Sussex is The Four Men: A Farrago (1911), in which the four characters, each aspects of Belloc's personality, travel on a pilgrimage across the county from Robertsbridge to Harting.
 The work has influenced others including musician Bob Copper, who retraced Belloc's steps in the 1980s.

 Belloc was also a lover of Sussex songs and wrote lyrics for some songs which have since been put to music.
 Belloc is remembered in an annual celebration in Sussex, known as Belloc Night, that takes place on the writer's birthday, 27 July, in the manner of Burns Night in Scotland.
 The celebration includes reading from Belloc's work and partaking of a bread and cheese supper with pickles.